Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-01.md

 1. Compare and contrast Web and Native Applications
 1. Compare and contrast Mobile vs Desktop experiences
 1. Define Components with Class and function syntax
   - Component Architecture
   - Props and State
   - JSX

 <!-- > -->

 ## Initial Exercise

-- Discussion:
+Discussion

 - What is native?
 - Native vs Web
 - What makes a good native app?
 - What makes a good web app?
 - Desktop vs Mobile?
 - What makes a good desktop app?
 - What makes a good mobile app?

 <!-- > -->